 Currencies always fluctuate in value when compared to one another.
 As a result, in the case of international financial transactions, there is always a possibility of foreign exchange loss (or profit) due to these currency fluctuations.
+A forex hedge is a hedging currency trade, who's sole intent is to protect a current position or an upcoming currency performance.
 Also known as currency risk and exchange rate risk, it gets activated when the business entity involved in an international transaction trades in a currency that is not its home or domestic currency.

 With every change in the currency dealt vis-à-vis the domestic currency, the cash flow resulting from the international transaction gets affected.
 Apart from investors and tourists, the major trade group affected by foreign exchange risk are businesses engaged in import and export.

 Forex Hedging is a common financial practice that is used to avert the foreign exchange risk associated with international transactions.
 Hedging is a technique in which the exchange rate for the transaction is fixed for a future date, instead of using the future date’s prevailing exchange rate.

 By doing this, the profit to be earned by the exporter is saved; it remains unaffected despite any changes in the exchange rate between the contract/order date and the payment date.
 Some hedging strategies commonly used in the financial market are forward contract, futures contract, currencies options, etc.